Hello TWIF UK & Europe friends,

 Please find another week of fintech news, financings and exits below.

-If you’re an early-stage startup founder raising equity or debt, we may be able to help - come check out our fund, The Fintech Fund or get in touch.
+Editor’s Note: If you’re an early-stage startup founder raising equity or debt, I may be able to help - reach out to email@example.com.

 Tweet of the week 🦉🏆

 There were 13 deals in the fintech space across the UK and Europe since the last post, with a total investment of $151m.
 Some highlights are below.

 🇪🇺 Swan raised a €16m Series A led by Accel and included Bpifrance and Creandum

 🇪🇺 Hedvig raised a €38.5m Series B led by Anthemis and included Cherry Ventures, Obvious Ventures, CommerzVentures, Novax and Nineyards Equity.

 🇬🇧 TransferGo has raised a ¢50m Series C led by Elbrus Capital and Black River Capital.

 🌍 Identity platform Alloy raised a $100m Series C at a $1bn valuation led by Lightspeed Ventures and included BVP, Canapi , Avid and Felicis Ventures